sg-crest A Singapore Government Agency Website

 • You are capable of handling adversities

-The Asian community has a tendency to shy away from communicating personal strengths and weaknesses.
-However, communicating openly can benefit you in the long run, helping you recognise areas for improvement and to celebrate.
+The Asian community tends to shy away from communicating personal strengths and weaknesses.
+However, communicating openly can benefit you in the long run, helping you recognise areas for improvement and celebrate.
 So how exactly can you strike the right note?

 1. Have your weaknesses well thought out beforehand